tlimato/Quake-III-Fast-Inverse-Square/README.md

 | 9 | 44 | 141 | 93 | 49 |
 | 10 | 38 | 138 | 92 | 49 |

 Of course, the modern math.h library sqrt is still faster than the traditional sqrt and even the traditional Quake 3's method.
-This is because the modern math.h library sqrt is implemented in hardware and optimized for the specific architecture it is running on, while the traditional sqrt and Quake 3's method are implemented in software and require the software emulation of the hardware instructions.
-Furthermore Quake 3's method was designed with the popular Pentium III in mind, which was only a single core and no multithreading meaning, their fast inverse square root algorthim won't leverage the multiple cores and threads available on modern computers like math.h.
+This is because of modern math.h library sqrt is implemented in hardware and optimized for the specific architecture it is running on, while the traditional sqrt and Quake 3's method are implemented in software and require the software emulation of the hardware instructions.
+Furthermore, Quake 3's method was designed with the popular Pentium III in mind, which was only a single core and no multithreading meaning, their fast inverse square root algorithm won't leverage the multiple cores and threads available on modern computers like math.h.

-Interestingly, by using OpenMP, we can see that the parallelized version of the Quake 3's method is faster in some cases than the modern math.h sqrt method, which is unexpected and quite a bit faster than the sequential Quake 3 method.
-This is because the parallelized version of the Quake 3's method uses multiple threads to compute the inverse square root in parallel, which can be beneficial on multi-core processors.
-However, the parallelized version of the Quake 3's method is still slower than the traditional sqrt and the modern math.h library sqrt.
-This is because the parallelized version of the Quake 3's method uses shared memory to pass data between threads, which can be slower than a method that is more meticulous and complex like the sqrt in the math.h library.
+Interestingly, by using OpenMP, we can see that the parallelized version of Quake 3's method is faster in some cases than modern math.h sqrt method, which is unexpected and quite a bit faster than the sequential Quake 3 method.
+This is because the parallelized version of Quake 3's method uses multiple threads to compute the inverse square root in parallel, which can benefit multi-core processors.
+However, the parallelized version of Quake 3's method is still slower than the traditional sqrt and modern math.h library sqrt.
+This is because the parallelized version of Quake 3's method uses shared memory to pass data between threads, which can be slower than a method that is more meticulous and complex like the sqrt in the math.h library.

 ### Analysis
 parallel_q_rsqrt computes the inverse square root of each element in an array using a parallelized loop.
 The loop iterates over each element of the input array numbers and performs a constant amount of work for each element, regardless of the size of the array.
 The key operations inside the loop (bit manipulation and arithmetic operations) do not depend on the size of the array and are executed a fixed number of times for each element.